Creating image overlays

 For example, imagine an app that applies effects to an image.
 Overlays allow the user to select an image in their design, choose an effect via the app, and see an in-place preview of what the effect looks like before applying it.

-• Apps can create image overlays for raster images and/or vector images.
+• Apps can create image overlays for raster images.
+(Vector images are not supported.)

 • Overlays are compatible with most image content, including image elements and page backgrounds.

-• Overlays can receive pointer events, which means apps can support brush controls.
+• Overlays can receive pointer events, which allows apps to support brush controls.

 In the Developer Portal, enable the following permissions: